inet-framework/inet-showcases/docs/visualizer/earth/index.md

 *.physicalEnvironment.config = xmldoc("obstacle.xml")
 ```

-The <var>PhysicalEnvironment</var> module is responsible for placing the
+The `PhysicalEnvironment` module is responsible for placing the
 physical objects on the playground.
 The physical environment module doesn't use
 a coordinate system module by default, but it is set to use the one present in the
 network.
 This makes it possible to define the objects using geographical